 Last programme day:

 You will be introduced to considerations fundamental to graphic design.
-This will include an introduction to colour and composition for print through analogue and digital processes.
+This will include an introduction to colour and composition through both analogue and digital processes.
 You will conclude the week developing your ideas for the content for a publication through digital processes such as Photoshop and InDesign.

-You will be introduced to typography through screen-based and analogue processes (InDesign and letterpress).
+You will be introduced to typography and image production through screen-based and analogue processes (including letterpress and screenprint).
 You will use some of the work you produced in week one adding and overlaying type.
 You will manipulate your images in Photoshop and produce layouts in InDesign, then you will output your designs using a Risograph.
 You will complete the week learning book binding skills appropriate to resolution of your publication.

 The week culminates in the presentation of your publication, awards and prize giving.